hammadshabbir10/PacMan/README.md

 ![Pac3](https://github.com/hammadshabbir10/PacMan/assets/114811739/ccbd8a99-5dcc-498c-93f9-0962543c84ec)

 *Level 1:* In this specific picture, you can see that walls are designed with paths for Pac-Man to collect the stars.
-The score can be increased by collecting these stars, and upon reaching a specific score, you move to the next level."
+The score can be increased by collecting these stars, and upon reaching a specific score, you move to the next level.

 ![Pac4](https://github.com/hammadshabbir10/PacMan/assets/114811739/16c41eb5-6b38-4128-90b2-62eace087547)